LHNCBC/ctb/README.md

     synonymsp.checksum
     termlist

-# For developers
+## For Developers

-## Running the system in Apache Tomcat
+### Running the system in Apache Tomcat

 If you have tomcat you can use the file target/ctb-0.1.0-SNAPSHOT-standalone.war to deploy the system to tomcat.

+Currently, the application expects the config directory containing ctb.properties and the data directory containing the indexes to be in the top-level apache-tomcat directory (where directories conf, webapps, etc. resides)

 Note: CTB has not been extensively tested in Tomcat and may require modification to work properly.